This section explains the basics of writing and

 a subject, much of the same advice still applies.
 In other words, be sure that you know your subject

 your text, start writing.
 You can start by

 freewriting, by organizing/outlining, by collecting and/or expanding upon your

 critical-reading notes you've already made, or simply by writing your point-by-point

-disagreements.
+evaluations.
 You also can write about your feelings in disagreement with

 you read, or even about images that occurred to you as you read the text.
 Whichever method you choose, you probably will want to get